 Now I can laugh about the experience that inspired the vignette above but laughter was the last thing on my mind at the time.
 I don’t know how the story above ends—yet.
 In reality, I turned on every single light in the house, sat in the dining room, and spent the rest of the night doing a jigsaw puzzle.
 Our telephone line service was restored the next day.
 Strangely, our dog never exhibited that kind of behavior ever again.
 I don’t think too long about what that might mean.

 Be sure to check out my other fiction samples.
 You can find the links on this page.

-I hope you enjoyed reading about the warning growl and I hope you never experience such a fright.
+I hope you enjoyed reading about the growl in the dead of night and I hope you never experience such a fright.